Religion in Russia: Ethnic religions, paganism and Tengrism

+Eastern and Iranian religions

 Buddhism

 In 2012, Buddhism was practised by 700,000 people in Russia, or 0.5% of the total population.
-It is the traditional religion of some Turkic and Mongolic ethnic groups in Russia such as (the Kalmyks, the Buryats and the Tuvans).
+It is the traditional religion of some Mongolic and Turkic ethnic groups in Russia such as the Buryats, the Kalmyks, and the Tuvans, as well as a part of the Tungusic Evenks.
 In 2012 it was the religion of 62% of the total population of Tuva, 38% of Kalmykia and 20% of Buryatia.
-Buddhism also has believers accounting for 6% in Zabaykalsky Krai, primarily consisting in ethnic Buryats, and of 0.5% to 0.9% in Tomsk Oblast and Yakutia.
-Buddhist communities may be found in other federal subjects of Russia, between 0.1% and 0.5% in Sakhalin Oblast, Khabarovsk Krai, Amur Oblast, Irkutsk Oblast, Altay, Khakassia, Novosibirsk Oblast, Tomsk Oblast, Tyumen Oblast, Orenburg Oblast, Arkhangelsk Oblast, Murmansk Oblast, Moscow and Moscow Oblast, Saint Petersburg and Leningrad Oblast, and in Kaliningrad Oblast.
+Buddhism also has believers accounting for 6% in Zabaykalsky Krai, primarily consisting in ethnic Buryats, having a special Agin-Buryat Okrug, and of 0.5% to 0.9% in Tomsk Oblast and Yakutia.
+Buddhist communities may be found in other federal subjects of Russia, between 0.1% and 0.5% inbetween 0.1% and 0.5% in Irkutsk Oblast (primarily Buryats, having a special Ust-Orda Buryat Okrug), Sakhalin Oblast, Khabarovsk Krai, Amur Oblast, Altai, Khakassia, Novosibirsk Oblast, Tomsk Oblast, Tyumen Oblast, Orenburg Oblast, Arkhangelsk Oblast, Murmansk Oblast, Moscow and Moscow Oblast, Saint Petersburg and Leningrad Oblast, and in Kaliningrad Oblast.
 In cities like Moscow, Saint Petersburg and Samara, often up to 1% of the population identify as Buddhists.

 Buddhism in Russia is almost exclusively of the Tibetan Vajrayana schools, especially Gelug but increasingly also Nyingma and Kagyu (Diamond Way Buddhism).
 There are many Russian converts, and the newer schools have been often criticised by representatives of the Gelug as the result of a Russianised (Rossiysky) Buddhism and of Western Buddhist missionaries.